40 Scotland Facts and Trivia Questions

 The size of Scotland is 80,077 km².

-The tallest mountain is Ben Nevis and it is also the tallest mountain in the United Kingdom.
+The tallest mountain is Ben Nevis, which is also the tallest mountain in the United Kingdom.

 In Scotland, mountains over 3,000 feet (914.4 m) are called Munros.

-If you travel north to the Highlands you might see some of Scotland’s famous Heilan coos, Highland cows.
+Traveling north to the Highlands, you might see some of Scotland’s famous Heilan coos, such as the Highland cows.

 We have three languages!